Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Community, Cultural and Corporate Services Scrutiny Committee met to discuss the future of Lancashire's libraries and the council's workforce.
+The Community, Cultural and Corporate Services Scrutiny Committee of Lancashire County Council met on Thursday, 12 February 2026, to discuss the future of the library service and an update on the council's workforce.
 Key decisions included the withdrawal from the Libraries of Sanctuary designation and a commitment to further explore commercial opportunities within libraries.
-The committee also reviewed a comprehensive update on the council's workforce, highlighting ongoing challenges and future priorities, particularly in light of potential local government reorganisation.
+The committee also reviewed the council's workforce update, highlighting challenges and priorities for the coming years.

 Libraries as Community Hubs

 The committee discussed the current provision and future direction of Lancashire's library service.
-Councillor Salter emphasised the pride Lancashire takes in its libraries, describing them as more than just places to borrow books, but as vital community assets that enrich local communities and drive civic pride.
-The service comprises 64 static library branches, a mobile library service with five vehicles, and 565 public computers offering free internet access.
+Councillor Salter emphasised the importance of libraries as community hubs, not just for books, but for enriching local communities and driving civic pride.
+The service currently comprises 64 static library branches, a mobile library service with five vehicles, and 565 public computers offering free internet access.
 Digital resources, including e-books and audiobooks via services like BorrowBox, are also available.

 Workforce Update Report

-The September 2025 staff survey indicated a reduced response rate and a drop in the employee net promoter score.
-While staff praised teamwork, supportive management, and flexible working, priorities for improvement included stronger communication during change, fairer pay, more visible leadership, and clearer career pathways.
-The council is developing its listening framework to better capture staff voice, including the introduction of a Staff Panel and the refresh of the Change Influencer Network.
+• Employee Engagement: The 2025 staff survey indicated a reduced response rate and a drop in the employee net promoter score.
+While staff praised teamwork and supportive management, priorities for improvement included communication during change, fairer pay, more visible leadership, and clearer career pathways.
+A new Staff Panel and a refreshed Change Influencer Network are being introduced to enhance staff voice.

-The council is preparing for the Employment Rights Act 2025, which will introduce significant reforms to employment law.
-This includes reviewing policies, budgeting for potential cost increases, and ensuring operational readiness.
-A review of hybrid working arrangements is also underway to develop a clear and consistent framework.
-The council has also approved a Fairness, Equality, and Inclusion Workforce Framework.
+• People Policy and Practice: The council is preparing for the Employment Rights Act 2025, which introduces significant reforms to employment law.
+This includes reviewing policies on sick pay, parental leave, and flexible working.
+A review of hybrid working arrangements is also underway to develop a clear framework.
+A Fairness, Equality, and Inclusion Workforce Framework has been approved, aiming to make the council an employer of choice.

 Community, Cultural and Corporate Services Scrutiny Committee Work Programme 2025/26

 The committee reviewed and confirmed its work programme for the 2025/26 municipal year.
-Key items scheduled for future meetings include discussions on Property Strategy and Disposal of Buildings, the Farington Cricket Facility, and Domestic Violence.
-The committee also reviewed responses to recommendations made at previous meetings concerning the Transformation Portfolio and the Digital Strategy.
-An in-year request to add the Lancashire County Council Improvement Plan 2025–2027 to the work programme was agreed for the meeting on 30 April 2026.
-The committee also noted that the suitability of the Farington Cricket Facility item being considered by this committee, or the Environment, Economic Growth and Transport Scrutiny Committee, would be confirmed by officers.
+Key items scheduled for future meetings include discussions on the Property Strategy and Disposal of Buildings, the Farington Cricket Facility, and the Lancashire County Council Improvement Plan 2025–2027.
+The committee also reviewed responses to recommendations from previous meetings concerning the Transformation Portfolio and the Digital Strategy.

 Topics